OtavioBeividas/OtavioBeividas/README.md

 ## About me

-I'm 20 years old, currently studying Information Systems at college.
-Working as a back-end development at Aptitude Technologies.
-Learning Frappe and Docker.
+I'm 22 years old, graduated in Information Systems.
+Full-stack Developer with experience in global projects.
 Getting deeper into Python.

 ## Linkedin